DouglasKings/String-Manipulation/README.md

 # String Manipulation
- This is a C program for Pointers.
+String Manipulation: Write a program that uses pointers to concatenate two strings.